 Douglas College > Study at Douglas > International students > New & returning students > Medical insurance

-All residents of BC, whether temporary or permanent, are required to have basic medical coverage.
+All international students studying for more than 6 months in BC are required to have basic medical coverage.
 This medical coverage is issued through the government of British Columbia and is called the Medical Services Plan (MSP).

 This extended coverage plan covers things that are not covered by the MSP, such as ambulance fee, vision care, dental care and prescription drugs.
 Full-time students registered in a Fall semester are automatically enrolled in the Student Health and Dental plan for $260 per year, charged as part of the tuition fees.
 The insurance period begins on September 1 and ends on August 31 of the following year.